jes/scamp-cpu/doc/SUSPEND.md

-And by the time we have accepted that we need to copy the contents of `/proc/` somewhere else for safe-keeping, there's no reason to limit ourselves to only 1 suspended session: we could make `suspend` and `resume` take an argument specify the session name (kind of like GNU screen session names), and then we could have multiple separate sessions available.
+And by the time we have accepted that we need to copy the contents of `/proc/` somewhere else for safe-keeping, there's no reason to limit ourselves to only 1 suspended session: we could make `suspend` and `resume` take an argument specifying the session name (kind of like GNU screen session names), and then we could have multiple separate sessions available.

 If we have multiple sessions available, then there's no reason we can't switch between them, automatically